ryz1g/Covid_Cases_Predictions/README.md

 5)model_final.h5 - Saved weights

 How to use:-
+Download all the files and save in one folder.
+Make sure you have Keras and Tensorflow(>2.0) installed.

 -If you want to see the forecast using the data available till 2nd September 2020, simply use predict.py